How do I know if I need to lose weight?

 Successful weight loss involves making small changes that you can stick to in the long-term.
-Weigh to Live is designed to help you lose weight slowly over 12 weeks with simple diet plans and easy recipes.
+Our safefood: Healthy weight for you programme is designed to help you lose weight slowly over 12 weeks with simple diet plans and easy recipes.

 I have tried and failed at following this plan.
 What do I do?

-If you need more support, you might need to visit a health professional like a GP or a dietitian.
+Losing weight and maintaining weight loss is not always plain sailing.
+Life can present us with challenges that can send us off track sometimes.
+This is normal, don’t give up, you many need more support.
+You might need to visit a health professional like a GP or a dietitian.
 Here is a list of dietitians in your area:

 What do I do if I am eating out or at a party?

 Make a plan in advance and stick to it.
-For example, you could have one course instead of two, or split dessert with a friend.
-Before you go out, eat a small healthy snack.
-This will stop you from over-eating.
+For example, you could have one course instead of two, have a starter instead of a main course, or split dessert with a friend.

 How do I deal with temptation?